 We explained that the FIES measured the prevalence of Food Insecurity (moderate or severe) and the PoU measured the number of undernourished people.

-Going back to the table that was explained previously, we add the PoU data for 2019 and 2020 to it.
-It is observed that Severe Food Insecurity and PoU are very similar:
+Going back to the table that was previously explained, we add some current data on both AI and PoU to see the evolution over time.
+It is observed that Severe Food Insecurity y PoU They presented very approximate data:

-In the 2020 FAO SOFI document, it is explained how both FIES and PoU are related; they are complementary ways of understanding the situation of hunger and food insecurity worldwide.
+In the 2020 SOFI document from FAO, it is explained how both, FIES and PoU, are related.
+They are complementary ways of understanding the situation of hunger and Food Insecurity worldwide.

 The PoU as a measurement tool dates back to 1961; It is older, but it has some limitations.
 It is obtained by contrasting the food available in a country and the food necessary to meet the energy needs of the inhabitants of that country.
 Given that it does not take into account other factors, it does not allow us to know exactly who or where the undernourished people are.